HATAKEkakshi/Scripts/README.md

 ```
 <h2>Documentation</h2>
   <h3>Basic</h3>
-  <p> • It is for basic update and upgrade for debain linux systems</p>
+  <p> • It is for basic update and upgrade for debain linux sysstems</p>
   <h3> Linux Cheat</h3>
-  <p> • The Idea Behind the Linux cheat is same as the name suggested Basically cheat sheet for new linux user. </p>
+  <p> • The Idea Behing the Linux cheat is same as the name suggested Basically cheat sheet for new linux user. </p>
   <p><strong>Five Basic Commands</strong></p>
   <ul>
     <li>Create</li>